qt37t247/horseshoecrab_bio-repository/README.md

 ## How to use the biorepository

+Email me (tangbenjamin@hotmail.com)

+or

+Prof. Akbar John (akbarjohn50@gmail.com)

-Email me (tangbenjamin@hotmail.com) for further instruction.
+for further instruction.

 ## How to cite